CheMetalHead/hakaton/my-app/README.md

 ## Getting Started

-First, run the development server:
+First, run the development server (note that node_modules were not pushed to the git repo so if some problem occured, please type 'npm i' in your local terminal):

 ```bash
 npm run dev